Merian C. Cooper

-Merian Caldwell Cooper (October 24, 1893 – April 21, 1973) was an American filmmaker, actor, producer and air officer.
+Merian Caldwell Cooper (October 24, 1893 – April 21, 1973) was an American filmmaker, actor, producer and military aviator.
 In film, his most famous work was the 1933 movie King Kong, and he is credited as co-inventor of the Cinerama film projection process.
 He was awarded an honorary Oscar for lifetime achievement in 1952 and received a star on the Hollywood Walk of Fame in 1960.
 He was a passionate anti-communist.

-Before entering the movie business, Cooper fought in the World War I as a pilot in the United States Army Air Service and later in the Polish Air Force.
+Before entering the movie business, Cooper fought in World War I as a pilot in the United States Army Air Service and later in the Polish Air Force.
 He had a distinguished career as the founder of the Kościuszko Squadron during the Polish–Soviet War and was a Soviet prisoner of war for a time.
 He got his start in film as part of the Explorers Club, traveling the world and documenting adventures.
 He was a member of the board of directors of Pan American Airways, but his love of film took priority.
 During his film career, he worked for companies such as Pioneer Pictures, RKO Pictures, and Metro-Goldwyn-Mayer.
 In 1925, he and Ernest B. Schoedsack went to Iran and made Grass: A Nation's Battle for Life, a documentary about the Bakhtiari people.